dhruvbalhara/CarND-LaneLines-P1/p1_description.md

 	4. Canny edge detection is applied (low threshold = 50 and high threshold = 150)
 	5. Apply an image mask to remove
 	6. Apply Hough Tranform line detection algorithm
 	7. Draw the line segments denoting the detected right and left lane.
 This bit was tricky as it required the line segments within a lane to be joined and extrapolated to have the desired result.
+			1. We first separate all the lines and categories them as right or left lane on basis of their slope.
+			2. We then find the furthest points on the respective lanes (Xmax, Ymax, Xmin, Ymin).
+While we find the furthest point, we remove improbable lines (for example - left lane lines cannot have x value greater than half of image width and vice versa for right lane)
+			3. We use the furthest point to draw the lane lines.

 ###2.
 Potential shortcomings with the current pipeline